videlais/Unofficial-Ink-Cookbook/_chapters/02-ink-and-the-inky-editor.md

 When downloaded in Windows, Ink will be in a ZIP file.
 Uncompress the ZIP file and look for the Ink.exe executable file.
 Running this will open the Inky Editor.

-### MacOS X
+### macOS

-For MacOS X users, Inky will be in a DMG file.
+For macOS users, Inky will be in a DMG file.
 These can be opened and the Inky application moved into the Applications directory.
 Run Inky from inside the Application directory or directly from the Launchpad.

 ---